StephenB-24/NorthernBrightHealth/README.md

 <h3>Instructions to Run</h3>
 <hr />

-Load the project up in Visual Studio.
-As a note, I used Visual Studio 2022 for this project.
+<p>Load the project up in Visual Studio.
+As a note, I used Visual Studio 2022 for this project.</p>

 <b>1) The most important aspect of running this project is to make sure that both the WebAPI and WebForms apps are set as startups together.</b>